Office of Small and Disadvantaged Business Utilization (OSDBU), Office of the Secretary of Transportation (OST), Department of Transportation (DOT).

 (H) Women and Girls in Transportation Initiative (WITI)

-Pursuant to Executive Order 13506, and 49 U.S.C. § 332(b)(4) & (7), the SBTRC shall administer the WITI in their geographical region.
+(A) Pursuant to Executive Order 13506, and 49 U.S.C.
+332(b)(4) & (7), the SBTRC shall administer the WITI in their geographical region.
 The SBTRC shall implement the DOT WITI program as defined by the DOT WITI Policy.
-The WITI program is designed to identify, educate, attract, retain women and girls from a variety of disciplines in the transportation industry.
+The WITI program is designed to identify, educate, attract, and retain women and girls from a variety of disciplines in the transportation industry.
 The SBTRC shall also be responsible for outreach activities in the implementation of this program and advertising the WITI program to all colleges and universities and transportation entities in their region.
 The WITI program shall be developed in conjunction with the skill needs of the USDOT, state and local transportation agencies and appropriate private sector transportation-related participants including, S/WOBs/DBEs, and women organizations involved in transportation.
 Emphasis shall be placed on establishing partnerships with transportation-related businesses.
 The SBTRC will be required to host 1 WITI event and attend at least 5 events where WITI is presented and marketed.

 2.2 Office of Small and Disadvantaged Business Utilization (OSDBU) Responsibilities